 The risks in aquaculture investment

 Although the aquaculture industry generally performs better on sustainability issues than land-based protein producers, investors must pay attention to use of antibiotics, disease management and biodiversity goals.
-A full report on investment risks and opportunities in the aquaculture sector is to be released by FAIRR in 2019.
+See our latest report on ESG risks and opportunities in aquaculture.